Winter Weather Advisory issued for Cameron, Clearfield, Elk, McKean, Northern Centre by NWS - NewsBreak

 Winter Weather Advisory issued for McKean by NWS

-Effective: 2022-11-20 02:00:00 EST Expires: 2022-11-20 22:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: The Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission remind motorists to adjust speeds based on driving conditions as winter weather impacts will include snow covered roads and limited visibility in some areas.
+Effective: 2022-11-20 10:15:00 EST Expires: 2022-11-20 22:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: The Pennsylvania Department of Transportation and Pennsylvania Turnpike Commission remind motorists to adjust speeds based on driving conditions as winter weather impacts will include snow covered roads and limited visibility in some areas.
 Call 5 1 1 or visit www.511pa.com for the latest travel, roadway and traffic conditions.
 To report snow or ice, post to the NWS State College Facebook page, use Twitter @NWSStateCollege, or visit weather.gov/ctp.
-Target Area: McKean WINTER WEATHER ADVISORY IN EFFECT FROM 2 AM TO 10 PM EST SUNDAY * WHAT...Lake effect snow expected.
-Total snow accumulations of 3 to 5 inches.
-Localized 6 inch amounts are possible across the northwest corner of McKean County.
-Winds gusting as high as 35 mph. * WHERE...McKean County. * WHEN...From 2 AM to 10 PM EST Sunday. * IMPACTS...Plan on slippery road conditions.
+Target Area: McKean WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM EST THIS EVENING * WHAT...Lake effect snow.
+Additional snow accumulations of up to two inches.
+Winds gusting as high as 35 mph. * WHERE...McKean County. * WHEN...Until 10 PM EST this evening.
+The heaviest snow will continue this morning, with lighter intensity snow showers tapering off later this evening. * IMPACTS...Plan on slippery road conditions.
 Areas of blowing snow could significantly reduce visibility.

 weather.gov